 I entered the park and took a nice leisurely ride all the way to the Ranger's Post on the other side of the park.
-There were a lot of zebra, impala, gazelle, warthogs right at the entrance and giraffe's farther in.
+There were lots of zebra, impala, gazelle, warthogs right at the entrance and giraffe's farther in.
 There was also a big bird strutting around.
 I looked it up later and it was a Kori Bustard.
-I made a lot of stops to watch the animals and take pictures of the warthogs because I didn't have any good ones of them.
+I made a lot of stops to watch the animals and take pictures, especially of the warthogs since I didn't have any good ones of them yet.

 Once I got to the paved road at the far end of the park, I decided to take the Buffalo Circuit back.
 It was a long loop which turned out to be very hilly.
-The Buffalo Circuit was a grueling uphill slog for the first hour and I had to take several rest stops.
-I had to walk the bike up a long huge hill which was the largest in the area.
+It was a grueling uphill slog for the first hour and I had to make several stops to rest.
+I had to walk the bike up one huge, long hill which was the largest in the area.
 At one point, there was a large giraffe in the middle of the road and he galloped away in slow motion as soon as I got close.